Pln 501 (Gog 521) Planning History and Philosophy (3)

 Pln 543 Transportation History and Policy (3)

-Examines the history of transportation systems and policy in the United States.
-Emphasis on understanding the political and social forces that influence decision-making at the federal, state, and local levels.
-The roles of corporate investment, and of citizen interests and participation are also examined.
-A research paper is required.
+This course examines the history of transport systems and policy in the United States.
+The primary focus is to develop a better understanding of the political and social forces that influence decision-making at the federal, state, and local levels.
+The role of citizen/stakeholder group interests and participation are examined.

 Pln 544 Urban and Metropolitan Transportation Planning (3)